Darky21-hub/demo/FLOWS.md

 ### `onIncompletePaymentFound`

 `onIncompletePaymentFound` connects both Authentication and Payment flows.
-It is the second argument required by `Pi.authenticate()` SDK method, which checks for the user's incomplete payment each time the user is authenticated.
-If an incomplete payment is found, `onIncompletePaymentFound` callback will be invoked with the payment's [PaymentDTO](https://github.com/pi-apps/pi-platform-docs/blob/master/platform_API.md#paymentdto) object and the corresponding payment must be completed inside of your app.
-For more details about `onIncompletePaymentFound` please refer to [SDK Docs](https://github.com/pi-apps/pi-platform-docs/blob/master/SDK_reference.md#onincompletepaymentfound)
+It is the second argument required by `Pi.authenticate()` SDK method, which checks for the user's incomplete payment eac[...]

 ```typescript
 // frontend/src/Shop/index.ts